-The history of Air Compassion for Veterans® began with the founding of Mercy Medical Airlift® in 1972 by Edward R. Boyer, President and CEO.
+The history of Air Compassion for Veterans® began with the founding of Mercy Medical Airlift® in 1972 by Edward R. Boyer.
 Mr. Boyer has been rightly called the “Father” of charitable air transportation for devoting his life to developing a comprehensive charitable air transportation system in America in both medical and disaster situations.

 Mr. Boyer has created a nationwide network of care through a variety of programs including MMA, Angel Flight, The National Patient Travel Center®, The Homeland Security Emergency Air Transportation System®, Air Compassion America® and ACV.
 These programs enable thousands of patients every year to access life-saving or life-improving specialized medical care that would otherwise be unavailable to them due to barriers of disaster, time and finances.

 ACV provides free air transportation to qualifying wounded warriors and veterans who served in Iraq and Afghanistan, and their adversely affected family members, when the DoD and DVA cannot assist.
-Free flights are made available through airline tickets donated by American Airlines, through Angel Flight transport in small planes flown by volunteer pilots for distances of less than 1,000 miles, and through air ambulance flights for non-ambulatory patients.
+Free flights are made available through airline tickets donated by American Airlines and through Angel Flight Mid-Atlantic volunteer pilots for distances of less than 750 miles.

 In November 2007 ACV expanded service to include flights for all veterans.
 These individuals had previously been served for over 30 years through our Angel Flight for Veterans program.